Addiction & Substance Use Counseling

-A relational, honest approach to understanding what’s happening beneath the surface.
+A relational, honest approach to understanding what’s happening beneath the surface — and how substance use impacts connection, communication, and trust.

 Substance use doesn’t usually start as “a problem.”